U.S. Trademark Practice Seminar

 In addition to the academic component of the seminar, BSKB strives to help our non-U.S. participants experience, enjoy and appreciate the American way of life and culture.
 Likewise our U.S. participants have a chance to explore the Washington, DC area and learn about the cultures of their non-U.S. classmates.
 Many friendships and business relationships are made during the course of the seminar that last long after the seminar concludes.

 Classes will be held from 9:30 a.m. to approximately 4:00 p.m.
 Monday through Thursday and from 9:30 a.m. to 12:30 p.m. on Friday.
 Lunch will be provided Monday through Thursday.
-A welcoming reception will be held after the first day of classes on the evening of March 31.
-The seminar will also include a tour of the Trademark Section of the U.S. Patent and Trademark Office, as well as a closing banquet.
+A welcoming reception will be held after the first day of classes, and a closing dinner will be held on Thursday evening.

 Since attendance is limited, anyone who wishes to attend should register as soon as possible.
-Registrations are due by March 1, 2015 , and preference in registration will be given to BSKB clients and perspective clients.
-The cost for the 2015 Seminar is $1,250.
+Registrations are due by March 7, 2016, and preference in registration will be given to BSKB clients and prospective clients.
+The cost for the 2016 Seminar is $1,250.
 This includes all lecture materials and the text book, lunches, and social events.

 BSKB is arranging a group rate for participants at a nearby hotel.
 Upon registering for the seminar, you will receive further information regarding housing options.